Benj1x/Notes/SAD.md

 #### Actors and Classes, Use Cases, and Events - A side note

 An actor table looks similar to the event table discussed in Chapter 3.
 This raises the question: Is there any difference between actors with use cases and classes with events?
 The answer is yes.
-The main difference is that the phenomena occur in different domains.
+The main difference is that the phenomena occur in different domains.<br>
 A class describes something that the target system should manage, such as a customer.
 An actor describes someone or something that interacts physically with the system, such as a clerk.
 An event describes an incident the system must be aware of, such as when a customer orders certain goods.
-A use case describes the interaction between an actor and the system, such as a clerk entering an order.
+A use case describes the interaction between an actor and the system, such as a clerk entering an order.<br>
 An event is something we want the system to remember.
 A use case is a way of using the system, such as to enter information.
 The event can occur at a different time and place than the related use case.
-For example, the ordering could happen in a store and the related use case could be performed later on in a back office.
+For example, the ordering could happen in a store and the related use case could be performed later on in a back office.<br><br>

 Of course, there are similarities between actor tables and event tables.
 They both view their domains- the application domain and problem domain, respectively-in static and dynamic aspects.
 Actors and classes describe static aspects, while use cases and events describe dynamic aspects.
 Events are structured into behavioral patterns.
-Similarly, use cases can be viewed as another type of behavioral pattern, albeit in another domain.
+Similarly, use cases can be viewed as another type of behavioral pattern, albeit in another domain.<br>
 We can imagine cases in which the application domain and the problem domain overlap.
 If a customer enters an order over the Web, then "Customer" is both a class and an actor, and "ordering" is both a use case and the event that occurs when the order is accepted.
-Thus, the denotation of the concepts can overlap, but the descriptions of actors and classes, and use cases and events, will differ.
+Thus, the denotation of the concepts can overlap, but the descriptions of actors and classes, and use cases and events, will differ.<br>

 #### Find Actors and Use Cases